francesco-innocenti/francesco-innocenti.github.io/_posts/2025-02-20-Infinite-Widths-Part-II-The-Neural-Tangent-Kernel.md

 f^{\text{lin}}(\theta) \approx f(\theta_0) + \frac{\partial f(\theta_0)}{\partial \theta}^T (\theta - \theta_0)
 $$

-where we omit the inputs and emphasise the dependence of f on the initialisation.
+where we omit the inputs and emphasise the dependence of $$f$$ on the initialisation.
 This can be justified by showing that the Hessian vanishes with the width [[2]](#2).
 Noting that the approximation is linear in $$\theta$$, we now take the parameter gradient of the linearised model

 $$
 \dot{\theta} = - \frac{\partial f(\theta_0)}{\partial \theta}^T (Y - f(X))